Cadienvan/key-value-cache/README.md

 - Invalidation based on both primary and dependency keys: you can invalidate the cache entry using both one of its keys or one of its dependency keys.
 - Invalidation based on TTL: you can set a TTL for each cache entry.
 - Invalidation based on threshold: if the cache entry exceeds a certain threshold, the library will invalidate the entry.
+- Event emitting mechanism: you can subscribe to events to be notified when a cache entry is added, removed, invalidated, hit, etc..

 ```js
 import { KeyValueCache } from "@cadienvan/key-value-cache";